Miciah/origin-server/node/README.md

 are run on hosts (which can be physical hosts or virtual machines) called "nodes."

-Each node runs a system Apache instance that listens on port 80 on a public-facing network interface.
+Each node runs a system Apache instance with mod_proxy that listens on port 80 on a public-facing network interface.
 Each gear is assigned an address in the 127.0.0.0/8 block, and a hosted Web application listens on port 8080 on its assigned private 127.x.y.z address.

 When a Web client requests a URL for a hosted Web application, the request goes to the node's system Apache instance.
-The system Apache instance examines the virtual-host header (the "Host:" HTTP header) and dispatches the request to the appropriate private address.
+The system Apache instance examines the virtual-host header (the "Host:" HTTP header) and dispatches the request to the 127.x.y.z:8080 private address of the appropriate gear.

 XXX Talk about port-proxy.